 An old ferry from a lake south of Munich is now sitting on an unused railway bridge in the city.
 What for?

-This will be a culture hotspot of the city.
+This is without doubt a hotspot of Munich.
 A large boat on a small bridge with difficult access.
 But it will because the guy behind it is as crazy as nobody else in the culture scene of Munich.
 He already has an old train which became a place for culture with a summer position in the museum quarter and a winter position vis à vis the slaughter houses.
 He has a few old circus tents which serve as an open house for newcomer musicians during the long Bavarian winters.
 And then there was this beautiful ferry from the lake Ammersee, which had to be replaced by a new one.

 All he had to do was to convince the state of Bavaria to sell the ship to him, the city of Munich to give him an railway bridge that can carry the load, the banks to give him a lot of money and the transportation company to cut the ship horizontally in half, have the two parts transported by night on closed roads to Munich, lift them to the bridge and weld them together again.
 Easy, isn’t it?

 After more than a year of difficulties, the place is open now, with access to all decks, even the hull.
-We will see how things develop.
+Free concerts, good food.
 Take a sun-downer Augustiner on the upper deck and watch the trains passing by.